moseskarunia/cornerstone/README.md

 ### Exception Handling

 Learning clean architecture from [this](https://resocoder.com/category/tutorials/flutter/tdd-clean-architecture/) tutorial, makes me hate exceptions.
-Repository is the last layer I need my exceptions to live.
-It needs to be converted into a nicer model with Failure, utilizing dartz.
+Normally, repository is the last layer I want my exceptions to live, so a try catch block should be in the repository functions.

 The problem with this approach is each functions in your repository must be wrapped in a try catch block, which subsequently needs to be tested as well.
 I like to test my apps, doesn't mean that I like to copy-pasted it several times.
 Multiplies it by... (you know the drill).